sign-language-processing/sign-language-processing.github.io/src/index.md

 <!-- TODO: YoutubeASL explanation would fit nicely here before Rust et al 2024.
 They don't just do data IIRC. -->

 @rust2024PrivacyAwareSign introduce a two-stage privacy-aware method for sign language translation (SLT) at scale, termed Self-Supervised Video Pretraining for Sign Language Translation (SSVP-SLT).
-The first stage involves self-supervised pretraining of a Hiera vision transformer on large unannotated video datasets [@ryali2023HieraVisionTransformer; @dataset:uthus2023YoutubeASL].
+The first stage involves self-supervised pretraining of a Hiera vision transformer [@ryali2023HieraVisionTransformer] on large unannotated video datasets [@dataset:duarte2020how2sign, @dataset:uthus2023YoutubeASL].
-In the second stage, the vision model's outputs are fed into a multilingual language model (T5) for finetuning on the How2Sign dataset [@raffel2020T5Transformer; @dataset:duarte2020how2sign].
+In the second stage, the vision model's outputs are fed into a multilingual language model [@raffel2020T5Transformer] for finetuning on the How2Sign dataset [@dataset:duarte2020how2sign].
-To mitigate privacy risks, the framework employs facial obfuscation.
+To mitigate privacy risks, the framework employs facial blurring during pretraining.
+They find that while pretraining with blurring hurts performance, some can be recovered when finetuning with unblurred data.
+They conclude that SLT models can be pretrained in a privacy-aware manner without sacrificing too much performance.
 Additionally, the authors release DailyMoth-70h, a new 70-hour ASL dataset from [The Daily Moth](https://www.dailymoth.com/).
 SSVP-SLT achieves state-of-the-art performance on How2Sign [@dataset:duarte2020how2sign].
 <!-- TODO: BLEURT explanation -->
 <!-- TODO: add DailyMoth to datasets list.
 Table 8 has stats: 497 videos, 70 hours, 1 signer, vocabulary of words 19 740, segmented video clips, -->